paigejulianne/picoorm/README.md

 ### Setup the PDO Connection

+After including PicoPDO, you'll need to set these global variables in order for proper operation:

 ~~~
 $PICOORM_DSN        ; your DSN - see the PHP PDO Driver documentation for format
 $PICOORM_USER       ; database user name